 - Impact of taxes on Social Security benefits; managing tax burden.

-- Are you leaving money on the table by not understanding Social Security Options.
+- Are you leaving money on the table by not fully understanding Social Security Options.

 - Rules affecting Roth IRA distributions.